pathwaycom/llm-app/examples/pipelines/slides_ai_search/README.md

 1. **Data Sources**:
     * The application reads slide files (PPTX and PDF) from a specified directory.
 The directory is set to `./data/`in the `app.py` file.
     * In the default app setup, the connected folder is a local file folder.
-You can add more folders and file sources, such as [Google Drive](https://pathway.com/developers/user-guide/connectors/gdrive-connector/#google-drive-connector) or [Sharepoint](https://pathway.com/developers/user-guide/connecting-to-data/connectors/#tutorials), by adding a line of code to the template.
+You can add more folders and file sources, such as [Google Drive](https://pathway.com/developers/user-guide/connectors/gdrive-connector/#google-drive-connector) or [Sharepoint](https://pathway.com/developers/user-guide/connecting-to-data/connectors/#tutorials), by changing configuration in `app.yaml`.
     * More inputs can be added by configuring the `sources` list in the `app.yaml`.